 Rodriguez homered with one out in the sixth, his drive landing in the container that holds the big apple in straightaway center.
 Jones homered to left in the seventh.
 Cano hit a two-run shot in the eighth.

 NOTES: Mets LHP Johan Santana was given the key to the city by Mayor Michael Bloomberg in honor of his no-hitter June 1, the first in franchise history. ...
+To make room for Cedeno, the Mets sent reliever Elvin Ramirez to Triple-A Buffalo. ...
 Rodriguez was thrilled for the Miami Heat, NBA champions.
-He said he understood what LeBron James had gone through. ...
-Michigan QB Denard Robinson was on the field before the game.
+He said he understood what LeBron James had gone through.